khstarko/Tutorial/README.md

-<I've always been more interested in the future than the past
+As I say: <I've always been more interested in the future than the past